+- Walkers, crutches, cane

+- Toilet riser or commode

 - Extra cushions to raise the seat of your favorite chair

 - Hand held shower head

 - Shower chair

 - Grab bars

-- Reacher or dressing stick
+- Reacher and dressing stick

 - Elastic shoe laces

-- · Sock-aid
+- Sock-aid

-- Long shoe horn

 Getting Ready for Surgery

 Sanford Health has created a booklet called Getting Ready for Surgery.
 This booklet will answer some questions you may have about having surgery at Sanford.